 [Regulation 5 inserted in Gazette 30 Dec 2005 p.
-6878
+6878.]

 6. Recording particulars of persons admitted to lock-ups and court custody centre

 (1) The person in charge of a lock-up or court custody centre is to ensure that the information referred to in subregulation (2) is recorded, in a manner approved by the CEO, in relation to each person in custody, intoxicated detainee and person apprehended under the Mental Health Act who is admitted to the lock-up or court custody centre.